 - Establish a fair meeting cadence.
 Your remote team may have to come in early or stay late to participate in collaborative meetings.
-Schedule meetings for the convenience of your global employees, and keep meeting times consistent.
+Schedule meetings for the convenience of your supported employees, and keep meeting times consistent.

 - Set weekly agendas.
 Make sure to set an agenda for each meeting that includes priority talking points from all teams.
 This allows everyone to prepare for a productive meeting.

 - Use the proper medium for collaborative touchpoints.
 Video conferencing is the proven medium of choice for international teams.
 It allows coworkers to physically see each other, connect, make small talk, and follow all side conversations that often take place in meetings.

 In addition to finding the right meeting times and cadence, balancing the department’s workload fairly between domestic and international teams is another step to successfully navigating different time zones.

 - Watch out for imbalanced workloads.
 This includes scheduling employees to manage live-chat channels during their off-hours or attending after-hours meetings.

 - Define responsibilities and highlight unique skillsets.
 An international team comes with innumerable benefits, one of them being diverse skill sets.
 Celebrate those differences by confirming that each employee’s job responsibilities reflect their unique skills.
 This ensures that duties are divided fairly, but also allows individual employees to make meaningful contributions in-line with their abilities.

 You have a culturally diverse team, and it’s important to celebrate that diversity.
 An international team with different regional skillsets is an asset to any company.
 As a manager and employer, it is your job to highlight, honor, and, most of all, respect the cultural nuances of your team.